Graphical, Network, and Causal Models

-MSDS 452-DL Graphical and Network Models.
+MSDS 452-DL Graphical, Network, and Causal Models.

 Python is the primary language in this course.
 Students benefit by taking the Python Learning Studio and MSDS 430 Python for Data Science prior to taking this course.